bachm44/Predict-Code-Changes/README.md

 # Predict-Code-Changes
-Predict the merge probability of Gerrit code changes
+Predicts the merge probability of Gerrit code changes.
+Experimentation has been performed using three
+OSS Gerrit projects LibreOffice, Eclipse and OpenStack.